w-h-a/js_foundations/strict-identity-note.md

 a === b;
 ```

-However, it might be counter-intuitive to you that we get precisely the same return values as we did before.
+However, the first line of code returns `false`.
+In fact, we get precisely the same return values as we did before.
 That is, the following two comparisons return `true` about our arrays:

 ```javascript
 !(a === c || b === c);